-Spring preload may vary from rider to rider according to weight.
-Preload can be changed by setting both lock nuts up or down to compress the springs to different lengths.
+Spring preload may vary from rider to rider depending upon their weight.
+Preload can be changed by setting both preload cams up or down to compress the springs to different lengths.

 Shorten the springs for a firmer ride and rough road conditions.